abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 ---

 #### A note about database migrations in production

 In general I don't like to run database migrations as an additional step in the app system, because in this case we don't have a full control of the migration process.
 So, I prefer to run migrations as a separate step in CD pipeline before deploy itself._

-To be able to run migrations within production jar-file I added second command to the main function of the app.
+To be able to run migrations within jar-file I added second command to the main function of the app.
 Automigrate by default reads env var `DATABASE_URL` and uses models and migrations from the dir `resoureces/db`.
 So by default we don't need to configure anything other than just set up database url env variable.
 The main function of the app looks like: